Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 BUY NOW

 I mentioned that of all the tiny house hot water heaters I’ve had over the years, there was one that stood out, and this was it.
-Rinnai has been in the tankless hot water scene for a very long time.
+Rinnai has been in the tiny house tankless water heater scene for a very long time.
 Way before most of us even heard of this company, they were building hot water heaters.

-I think it’s very telling that every time a plumber has come to my house (not to fix the water heater), they always say something to the effect of “that’s a great choice” or “Rinnai is the best for tankless”.
-After using my V53 for close to 5 years, I have to emphatically agree.
+I think it’s very telling that every time a plumber has come to my house (not to fix the water heater), they always say something to the effect of “that’s a great choice” or “Rinnai is the best for tankless.”
+After using my V53 for close to five years, I have to emphatically agree.

 You can order these units in a propane version (denoted by the P at the end of the model number) or in a natural gas version (N model).
 This is a direct vent style that is made to mount outside your tiny house, which is very important.
 Venting is a huge pain in a tiny house because you need to use such large ducting.
 It’s much easier to just mount it on the outside.

-At 5.3 gallons per minute (GPM) this will give you endless hot water even if you have a shower going and two sinks.
-These units come in at around $550 and it’s money well spent.
-These units are built to a very high standard, in my experience.
+At 5.3 gallons per minute (GPM), this will give you endless hot water — even if you have a shower going and two sinks.
+These units come in at around $550, and it’s money well spent.
+Rinnai units are built to a very high standard, in my experience.

 Precision Temp RV-550 hot water heater